 Haystack Book festival

-This annual literary festival, a program of the Norfolk Hub, is always held during the first weekend of October.
+This annual literary festival, a program of The Norfolk Hub, is always held during the first weekend of October.

 Haystack Book Festival in Norfolk, CT brings together in unmoderated conversation writers and thinkers who have something to talk about.
 Talks are as varied as Pulitzer Prize finalist Janice Nimura and Dorothy Wickenden on the women who helped spark the first American civil rights movement.
 Cookbook authors, Sam Sifton and Melissa Clark on the world of New York Times Cooking, leading journalists George Packer and Elizabeth Becker on how coverage of wars has changed, Allen Ellenzweig and Jarrett Earnest of the life of photographer George Platt Lynes and Neil King Jr and Rinker Buck on traveling through history in contemporary America.
 The festival also hosted a talk about wisdom and memory with bestselling authors Michael Korda and Simon Winchester as well as an exploration of institutions and ideas with Sam Moyn and Bill Egginton.
 The Brendan Gill Lecture in honor of the late critic and writer who was a local patron and resident of Norfolk usually kicks off the festival.